Pardhanani/KU_mathmodeling/README.md

 ### Math modeling lab modules (work in progress, as of July 2024)

-This is a collection of hands on, self-guided lab modules designed to introduce mathematical modeling methods in the context of a variety of real-world application areas.
+This is a collection of hands on, self-guided lab modules designed to introduce mathematical and statistical modeling in the context of a variety of real-world application areas.
 The starting point, or homepage, of this project is
 <A HREF="./KU_mathmodeling.ipynb">KU_mathmodeling.ipynb</A>.
 Our target audience
 is undergraduate students in any discipline, who have an interest in creative solutions to everyday issues, a bit of intellectual curiosity, and a bit of background in college-level math.

 We are particularly interested in attracting teachers of applied mathematics, STEM, or other relevant courses to use these materials in their classroom.
-There are at least 2 reasons why a teacher might this helpful: (1) these labs provide a quick and easy way to enhance existing course materials with real world problems; and (2) we encourage teachers to edit, modifiy, extend or adapt these materials in any way they wish, so that it best fits their goals.
+There are at least 2 reasons why a teacher might find this helpful: (1) these labs provide a quick and easy way to enhance existing course materials with real world problems; and (2) we encourage teachers to edit, modifiy, extend or adapt these materials in any way they wish, so that it best fits their goals.
 Another potential use of these materials is to help students prepare for math modeling contests.

 We emphasize, these materials DO NOT provide much of a mathematical exposition of the modeling methods used.
 Instead, the focus is primarily on applying the methods